 Origin GreenButlers Chocolates is a fully verified member of Origin Green – the world’s first national sustainability programme.
 Under Origin Green, we set annual targets that are independently measured and verified every year.
 Butlers has chosen to focus on 3 key areas The three key areas that frame our thinking about sustainability are Sourcing, Emissions and CSR.

 From late May 2018, Butlers Chocolate Café introduced a 100% recyclable paper cup across its stores.
 These cups are sourced and printed in Ireland.

-Butlers Chocolate Café actively encourages the use of reusable cups and offer our customers a 10 cent discount on the presentation of a clean reusable cup.
-We also have a Butlers KeepCup for sale through our network of Butlers Chocolate Cafés and we offer all customers a complimentary beverage with the purchase of a KeepCup.
-We are a member of the Conscious Cup campaign.
+Butlers Chocolate Café actively encourages the use of reusable cups and offer our customers a 20 cent discount on the presentation of a clean reusable cup.
+We also have a Butlers KeepCup for sale through our network of Butlers Chocolate Cafés and we are a member of the Conscious Cup campaign.

 2017 was a momentous year for the company in terms of electricity initiatives.
 We have installed the largest solar panel system on an industrial unit in the Republic of Ireland on the roof of our factory.

 The installation covers approximately 2,850 square meters or 28,500 square feet which generate over 350,000 kWh of electricity.
 The Solar Panels will provide 14% of our annual electricity needs – that’s the amount of electricity needed to make 2.5 million chocolate bars.